Exact Recovery of Community Structures Using DeepWalk and Node2vec: Summary of node2vec and SBM

-{\remark {\upshape We emphasize that the appropriate embedding dimension $d$ for factorizing $\tilde{\M M}_0$ depends on knowing the rank of the matrix $\mathbf{M}_0$.
-In contrasts, the convergence of $\tilde{\M M}_0$ to that of ${\M M}_0$ does not require knowing $d$.
-For ease of exposition our subsequent analysis for the factorization of $\tilde{\M M}_0$ will assume that $d$ is known; in practice $d$ can be estimated consistently using an eigenvalue thresholding procedure provided that $\mathbf{M}_0$ has a low-rank structure.
-Finally, in the context of stochastic blockmodel graphs and their variants, the recovery of the community assignment using $\hat{\M F}$ also depends on knowing $K$.
-For simplicity we will also assume that $K$ is known; consistent estimates for $K$ are provided in \citet{bickel13:_hypot,lei2014}.} }
+{\remark {\upshape The appropriate embedding dimension $d$ for factorizing $\tilde{\M M}_0$ depends on knowing $\mathrm{rank}(\mathbf{M}_0)$. but the convergence of $\tilde{\M M}_0$ to that of ${\M M}_0$ does not require knowing $\mathrm{rank}(\mathbf{M}_0)$.
+For ease of exposition we will assume that $\mathrm{rank}(\mathbf{M}_0)$ is known; in practice it can be estimated consistently using an eigenvalue thresholding procedure provided that $\mathbf{M}_0$ has a low-rank structure.
+Finally, in the context of SBM graphs and their degree-corrected variant, community recovery using $\hat{\M F}$ also depends on knowing $K$.
+For simplicity we also assume that $K$ is known, noting that consistent estimates for $K$ are provided in \cite{bickel13:_hypot,lei2014}.} }